 Summer is just around the corner!
-Looks a little different than you were imagining, huh?
-Whether you are back in your hometown or living the quarantine life here in Eugene, this summer is still FILLED with potential and opportunities for you to build up the skills and experiences needed to help you land future internships and jobs.
+Whether you are back in your hometown or living the quarantine life here in Eugene, this summer is FILLED with potential and opportunities for you to build up the skills and experiences needed to help you land future internships and jobs.
 It’s time to get creative, think outside the box, and put your skills to good use wherever you are this summer through volunteerism!

 Volunteering is a great opportunity to explore your talents and passions while helping others.